Due to the worldwide health crisis the Five Rivers Council has CANCELED this event. Information regarding refunds will

-Your Pack will get a taste of the Boy Scout experience yet to come in this overnight adventure that will occur at Five Rivers Council’s beautiful Camp Gorton.
+Your Pack will get a taste of the Scouts BSA experience yet to come in this overnight adventure that will occur at Five Rivers Council’s beautiful Camp Gorton.
 The daytime program includes crafts, archery, BB gun shooting, sports, swimming, nature, outdoor skills, fishing and games.
-The evening activities will include group and den ceremonies, campfires, and skill building activities.
-Special activities that are theme related are often introduced!
+The evening activities will include open area activities, campfires, and for Webelos and Arrow of Light Scouts an outpost activity.
 This camp is designed to meet the advancement needs and interest of each rank by providing fun and exciting, age-appropriate activities.
-Any currently registered Cub Scout AND boys who graduate into grades 1 through 5 in June are eligible to attend the Cub Scout Adventure Camp.
+Any currently registered Cub Scout AND boys who will attend school grades 1 through 5 in September are eligible to attend the Cub Scout Adventure Camp.

 Who Runs the Cub Scout Resident Camp?

 Camp is staffed by paid and volunteer leaders who run the daily events and activities.
-Scouts participate in an open program each day which allows the Scouts to chose the activities they wish to participate in.
-The Den Leaders are volunteer adults from your own Pack, or interested parents who camp with the boys and move them from station to station.
+Scouts participate in an open program each day which allows the Scouts and Leaders to choose the activities they wish to participate in.
+The Den Leaders are volunteer adults from your own Pack, or interested parents who camp with the boys will supervise them from station to station.
 Volunteers are always welcome.
 The camp staff is locally trained by a National Camping School certified Camp Director who operate the Resident Camp.
-All Adult Leaders (Den Leaders and Parents) along with the Camp Staff must be Youth Protection trained, and training for new volunteers is available.
-All camps will have an onsite Health Care Provider.
+All Adult Leaders (Den Leaders and Parents) along with the Camp Staff must be Youth Protection trained.
+Camp Gorton also has an onsite Health Care Provider.

 Should I attend Resident Camp if I went to Day Camp?

 YES!
 Scouts are encouraged to participate in both day and resident camping programs.
-If you sign up for both Day and Resident camp you will receive a discounted rate of $300 if paid by June 1, 2020!
-It is hard to find a better way to spend two weeks in a Cub Scout’s summer than at day and resident camp.
+If you sign up for both on session of Day and Resident camp you will receive a discounted rate of $300 if paid by June 1, 2020!
+It is hard to find a better way to spend two weeks in a Cub Scout’s summer than at day and adventure camp.

 Camperships are available for those Scouts in financial need.